fnjoin/mysql-k8s-controller/README.md

 A sample Kubernetes controller written in Java with spring-boot.
 Most controllers are written in golang but the purpose of this repo is to show that it is possible to write a Kubernetes controller in Java as well.
 Writing a controller in Java instead of golang enables Java developers to learn about Kubernetes internals quicker since the language is not something they have to learn at the same time.

-This controller defines and handles the lifecycle of `mysql` type custom-resources.
-The custom-resource is defined by a [CRD registered with the cluster](k8s/crd.yaml).
-The controller relies on built-in Kubernetes resources to compose a `mysql` resource.
-It creates the following child-resources:
+This controller defines and handles the lifecycle of `mysql` type custom resources.
+The custom resource is defined by a [CRD registered with the cluster](k8s/crd.yaml).
+This controller relies on built-in Kubernetes resources to compose a `mysql` resource.
+It creates the following child resources:

 - A `Secret` which contains the login credentials to connect to the MySql instance.
 - A `StatefulSet` which runs a single Pod MySql instance.
 The pod is assigned cpu, memory, and disk resources according to the `mysql` resource spec.
 - A `Service` which fronts the MySql pod with a consistent name.
 This way the clients connect to the stable name provided by the service instead of figuring out which pod to connect to directly.

-In addition to creating the above child resources, the controller also makes sure that these resource exist and are ready to use.
-The controller also keeps the `status` section of `mysql` resources updated with the current state of the child-resources
+In addition to creating the above child resources, the controller also makes sure that these resources continue to exist and are ready to use.
+The controller also keeps the `status` section of `mysql` resource updated with the current state of the child resources.

 ## Pre-requisites